-- RX Illuminates to show receiving an AIS message. - TX Illuminates to show transmission of an AIS message. - Filtering Illuminated to show that target filter settings apply. - Blue sign - Inland only.
-Display of Blue Sign status. - Navigation status Vessel navigation status. - Alarms - Displays an alarm icon to show the presence of acknowledged or unacknowledged AIS alarms. - Messages Displays an envelope icon with a number to show the presence of AIS messages received See menu 'Messages'. - Status indicators - Displays the AIS transceiver status as shown in Table 5.
+- RX Illuminates to show receiving an AIS message. - TX - Illuminates to show transmission of an AIS message.

+Filtering - Illuminated to show that target filter settings apply.

+Navigation status - Vessel navigation status.

+Alarms - Displays an alarm icon to show the presence of acknowledged or unacknowledged AIS alarms.

+Messages - Displays an envelope icon with a number to show the presence of AIS messages received See menu 'Messages'.

+Status indicators - Displays the AIS transceiver status as shown in Table 6.

+STEDS indicator - Displays the STEDS mode.

+Icon Description 1W Shown when the transmitter is set to 1W mode.
+INT GNSS Shown when the internal GNSS receiver has a valid position fix.
+EXT GNSS Shown when the connected external GNSS receiver has a valid position fix.
+NO GNSS Shown when there is no valid internal or external position fix.
+INT DGNSS Shown when the internal GNSS receiver has a valid differential position fix.
+EXT DGNSS Shown when the connected external GNSS receiver has a valid differential position fix.

-Table 5 Status indicators
+Table 6 Status indicators